andrewrk/genesis/README.md

 ## Roadmap

- 0. ability to export audio to wav
+ 0. ability to render project
  0. assertion failure when multithreading on
  0. make toggling playback and seeking the play head work
  0. start playing in the middle of an audio clip segment